IcePanorama/BMtoBMP/README.md

 ## Usage as a library

-Debug error output can be enabled by compiling with the `-DBMtoBMP_DEBUG_OUTPUT` flag.
+Debug error output messages can be enabled by compiling with the `-DBMtoBMP_DEBUG_OUTPUT` flag.

 ### Overview:
 This library provides functionality to convert BM image files to standard 24-bit BMP images, using an accompanying PAL file to map pixel values to RGB colors.